 Further information is available on our website: www.mscw.vic.edu.au.
 Parents seeking enrolment for their child are advised to follow the instructions in the Enrolment Procedures Guide.

 I offer my best wishes as you consider a most important decision: the education of your child.
+I am confident Marist-Sion College will help your child to excel.

-You are invited to contact the Enrolment Co-Ordinator, Ms Cassie Kennedy, on 5623 5944, if you wish to make any enquiries.
+You are invited to contact the Enrolment and Bus Co-Ordinator, Ms Cassie Kennedy, on 5623 5944, if you wish to make any enquiries.

-Yours faithfully
+Yours sincerly